WeblateOrg/weblate/docs/faq.rst

 :guilabel:`Manage` menu) and merge the repository (if automatic push is not on).

-If you've already ran into a merge conflict, the easiest way is to solve all conflicts locally at your workstation - is to simply add Weblate as a remote repository, merge it into upstream and fix any conflicts.
+If you've already encountered a merge conflict, the easiest way to solve all conflicts locally on your machine, is to add Weblate as a remote repository, merge it into upstream and fix any conflicts.
 Once you push changes back, Weblate will be able to use the merged version without any other special actions.